Skip to product information

 🧶 Single-coated fur: more time-consuming so for 100g expect 3+ weeks.

 If you need your yarn urgently, please contact us before ordering – we’ll do our best to accommodate.
-Sending the fur promptly will help us start early if there’s a cancellation.
+Sending the fur promptly will help us start early if there’s a cancellation or if we are ahead of schedule.

 🌿 Eco-Friendly Promise